solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 import { Pedometer } from "expo-sensors";
 ```

 Depending on the package, there may be additional setup required.
-Be sure to
-read the [docs](https://docs.expo.dev/versions/latest/) when working with a new
+For example, if you're using the ```expo-camera``` package, you not only need to install the package but also configure the appropriate permissions in your ```app.json``` or ```AndroidManifest.xml``` file for Android and request runtime permissions for accessing the camera.
-package.
+Be sure to read the [docs](https://docs.expo.dev/versions/latest/) when working with a new package.

 ### Integrate ecosystem libraries into your Expo app